-Value investing is about finding stocks that the market has not correctly priced.
-In other words, a stock that is worth more than is reflected in the current price.
+- Value investing is about finding stocks that are worth more than is reflected in the current price.

-If the fundamentals are sound, but the stock’s price is below its obvious value, the value investor knows this is a likely investment candidate.
-The market has incorrectly valued the stock.
-When the market corrects that mistake, the stock’s price should experience a nice rise.
+Value investors are also buy-and-hold investors who are with a company for the long-term.
+If the fundamentals are sound, but the stock’s price is below its apparent value, the value investor knows this is a likely investment candidate because the market has incorrectly valued the stock.
+When the market corrects that mistake, the stock’s price should experience a rise.

-The Market’s Right
+The Market Is Right

 Value Investing Guidelines

-Value investors acknowledge that their target investment company is much more valuable as an ongoing business (expected cash flows, etc.) than its assets (market value).
-In many cases, it is the intangibles—patents, trademarks, research and development, brand, and so on – that drives the expectations of future growth, not hard assets.
+Current accounting standards are adequate for measuring buildings and equipment (book value).
+However, as our economy has moved to more technology and knowledge-base, many of these intellectual assets never show up on financial statements.
+Value investors acknowledge that their target investment company is much more valuable as an ongoing business than its assets.
+In many cases, it is the intangibles—patents, trademarks, research and development, and brand—that drives the expectations of future growth, not hard assets.

-Fortunately, there are several places you can go on the Web to find the number.
-MorningStar.com calculates the number, which it calls “fair value,” on its site.
-However, you need to be a member.
-Take the two-week free trial to see if you like their service.
-Another good source is Reuters, which also requires a registration, but it is free.
+Coming up with the intrinsic value of a stock is a complicated process, and there are several ways to get to the number.
+Fortunately, there are several places you can go online to find the number.
+MorningStar.com calculates the number, which it calls “fair value,” on its site, but you need to be a member to access it.
+Another good source is Reuters, which is free.

-However you arrive at the intrinsic or fair value, give yourself a margin of error with the thought that if the calculation is wrong you might over pay.
+However you arrive at the intrinsic or fair value, give yourself a margin of error with the thought that if the calculation is wrong, you might overpay.
 If you use one of the services mentioned above or another source to find the intrinsic value, determine if they have already factored in a margin of error.
 For example, if you believe the intrinsic value is $40 per share, give yourself a margin of safety and lower the target to $36 per share.